Things To Do In Dubai

 19. Gold Souk – City of Gold

-Dubai’s famous Gold Souk (the Arabic term for market) earned Dubai the name ‘City of Gold,’ and rightly so.
+Dubai’s famous Gold Souk (the Arabic term for market) earned it the name ‘City of Gold,’ and rightly so.
 Gold Souk is in Deira, near Baniyas Square.
-The gold market has been a significant attraction for years, making people worldwide buy gold, diamonds, and jewelry cheaply.
+The gold market has been a significant attraction for years, attracting people worldwide who buy gold, diamonds, and jewelry cheaply.

 You should visit the glittering souk even if you don’t plan on buying anything.
 Walk down the alleys with the glimmer of gold reflecting out of each shop window.

-Prices of gold at Gold Souk are among the lowest in the world.
-One of the jewelers in the souk houses the giant ring in the world — Najmat Taiba (Star of Taiba) — which weighs a whopping 64kg.
+The prices of gold at Gold Souk are among the lowest in the world.
+One of the jewelers in the souk houses the world’s largest ring, Najmat Taiba (Star of Taiba), which weighs a whopping 64kg.
 It’s displayed behind a glass window for tourists to take pictures with.

 This place may feel like a regular marketplace to you, but this was where Dubai begin its incredible growth a few decades ago.
 Best for shopping at cheap rates and to dive into 70s Dubai.